-At Quinnipiac, the work a student does with his or her professor is complemented by a strong peer support system.
+At Quinnipiac, the work a student does with their professor is complemented by a strong peer support system.

 - A Peer Tutoring Program, certified by the College Reading and Learning Association, provides individual tutoring for the great majority of 100-level courses, many 200- and 300-level courses and supports many of the graduate degree programs.
 Students meet with peer tutors on an appointment basis to address material in a specific course.
 Tutors also can help students improve study skills, time and task management and academic goal-setting.

 Support for Students with Disabilities

 The Office of Student Accessibility (OSA), located in the Learning Commons on both campuses, provides students with disabilities equal access to all university activities, programs and services.
 The office is led by a director and supported by an assistant director as well as accessibility coordinators.
 Working collaboratively with all university departments to engage and support the intellectual and social development of students with disabilities, the Office of Student Accessibility employs polices that promote equal access for academic excellence and the development of self-advocacy skills.
 Reasonable accommodations are provided based on submission of appropriate documentation, which is reviewed by the OSA staff in compliance with university policy, section 504 of the Rehabilitation Act, and the Americans with Disabilities Act as amended in 2008 (ADAAA).
 Questions and requests can be directed to email@example.com or 203-582-7600.
 More information, including our Accommodation Request Form, can be found on our website.